Limor Son Har-Melech: Political views

 Son Har-Melech has echoed accusations that the leadership of the Israel Defense Forces (IDF) privileges the safety of Palestinians in the West Bank over Israeli settlers.
 In 2023, she claimed that the then-Minister of Defense Yoav Gallant "knowingly endangers" settlers, and should be replaced in office, and endorsed similar comments by Likud MK Avihai Boaron.

 On criminal justice issues, Son Har-Melech has argued that sentences for Arabs who kill Jews should be harsher than sentences for Jews who kill Arabs.
 In an interview with Ynet radio, Son Har-Melech said that a Jew who murders an Arab should receive life imprisonment, while any Arab "who kills a Jew needs to die".

-After Amiram Ben-Uliel, a settler convicted of the killing by arson of three members of a Palestinian family, refused to accept seeing her in prison because her presence as a woman would offend his commitment to piety, Son Har-Melech praised him as a "saint", and affirmed her belief in his innocence.

 During a May 2025 Knesset discussion on the Gaza humanitarian crisis, when an Israeli doctor argued that in Gaza "a 4-year-old whose arm has been amputated" should receive painkillers, Son Har-Melech responded: "The only treatment needed here is for you", in reference to the doctor.
-When a Nir Oz resident whose parents were kidnapped during October 7 (one of whom was later killed, and one of whom was later released) commented that "starving children [in Gaza] is not something we can be proud of", Son Har-Melech responded by reprimanding him, declaring it "horrific that you're talking about starvation when our children were butchered so cruelly.
+When a Nir Oz resident whose parents were kidnapped during 7 October (one of whom was later killed, and one of whom was later released) commented that "starving children [in Gaza] is not something we can be proud of", Son Har-Melech responded by reprimanding him, declaring it "horrific that you're talking about starvation when our children were butchered so cruelly.
 I wouldn't expect you to bring [starvation] up"; when starvation was later discussed, Son Har-Melech declared: "No one is starving anyone – stop echoing Hamas lies!"

 Son Har-Melech is supportive of introducing the death penalty for terrorists in Israel.
 She sponsored and brought the bill to the Knesset, which passed the first reading on 10 November 2025.
+Over Purim on 3 March 2026 she posed on a photo posted on social media with a noose and syringe in a celebration of those execution methods.

 Personal life

 Limor Son Har-Melech and her husband Yehuda Son live in the West Bank settlement of Shavei Shomron.
-She has ten children.
+She has ten children, two (Ahoviya Yair and Sarah) with her deceased husband, and eight with her second and current husband (Uri Shalom; Tamar Miriam; Naomi; Ayla; Avraham; Erga Tova; Noam Mordechai and a daughter born in 2021).